joary/telclass/grc/C03_simple_qam/README.md

 2-Adds White Gaussian Noise to modulated symbols.

-3-Demodulate noisy symbols with phase threshold detection.
+3-Demodulate noisy symbols with threshold detection.

 **OBS:** A Scrambler of bits were used to make symbols have equal probability of happen.